Online selective conformal inference: adaptive scores, convergence rates and optimality: Preliminaries

-as in \citep{gibbs2021adaptive}, other choices are covered by our theory, see Remark~\ref{rem:weightederror}.
-Given this error function, the average error rate over past selection of the procedure $\cR=((S_t)_{t\geq 1}, (\cC_t)_{t\geq 1})$, referred to as the FCP, is defined\footnote{Note that we implicitly assume here that $\Err_{k}(Y_{k}, \cC_k)$ is measurable.} as follows at time $t$:
+other choices are covered by our theory, see Remark~\ref{rem:weightederror}.
+Given this error function, the average error rate over past selection of the procedure $\cR=((S_t)_{t\geq 1}, (\cC_t)_{t\geq 1})$, referred to as the FCP, is defined\footnote{Note that we implicitly assume here that each $\Err_{t}(Y_{t}, \cC_t)$ is measurable.} as follows at time $t$:

 If in addition $\cC_k\equiv \{1\}$ and $\cY=\{0,1\}$, $ \FP_t(\cR) = \big(\sum_{k=1}^t \ind{Y_{k}=0} \cdot S_k \big)/\big(1\vee \sum_{k=1}^t S_k \big)$ corresponds to the FDP.